NLnetLabs/unbound/doc/unbound.conf.rst

     If no tags are specified the policies from this section will be applied for all clients.

+@@UAHL@unbound.conf.rpz@max-transfer-size@@: *<number>*
+    Number of bytes size of the maximum zone transfer size.
+    Larger transfers, over AXFR, IXFR and HTTP, are not allowed.
+    A plain number is in bytes, append 'k', 'm' or 'g' for kilobytes, megabytes or gigabytes (1024*1024 bytes in a megabyte).
+    The value ``0`` disables the feature.

+    Only consider for untrusted/misbehaving primaries that could hog resources and bring down the resolver.

+    Default: 0

+@@UAHL@unbound.conf.rpz@max-transfer-time@@: *<msec>*
+    Maximum time in milliseconds that a zone transfer is allowed to take from the start.
+    The value ``0`` disables the feature.

+    Only consider for untrusted/misbehaving primaries that could hog resources and bring down the resolver.

+    Default: 0

 Memory Control Example
 ----------------------